Find food that fits your pet’s needs

 Hard to Say Goodbye?

-The hardest part of a fostering placement is seeing a cat off to her new home, says Branton.
+The hardest part of a fostering placement is seeing a cat off to their new home, says Branton.

 "Fostering is very rewarding," she says.
 "But it's also kind of bittersweet, because you're losing a wonderful animal you've fallen in love with.
 You just have to remember that you're making room for another one to come in."
-You're also preparing a cat by giving her social skills and kindness to take with her to a supportive forever home.
+You're also preparing a cat by giving them social skills and kindness to use in a supportive forever home.

 If you truly can't say goodbye, the shelter will more than likely allow you to adopt the animal permanently, Branton says.